RocketChat/botswana-snap/README.md

 BOTSwana enables you to develop, test, manage and run fleets of bots right on your Linux system.

-You no longer have to struggle with installing complex bot runtime; or pay dearly for bot SaaS.
+You no longer have to struggle with installing complex bot runtime; or give up privacy and pay dearly for bot SaaS.

 Leverage the connectivity, storage, and multi-core computing power of your Linux system to manage and run tens (or hundreds!) of bots simultaneously.